keinerweiss/JavaScriptCourse/README.md

 Lecture setup
 -------------
+* Walk and talk
 * Chalk- or whiteboard for explanatory text, drawings or even code fragments
-* Beamer and IDE for live coding
+* Beamer and Computer with IDE for live coding
+* Practical part with distant observation.

 The lecture does not use projected presentation slides.